jamiedeocampo/bike-share-analysis/README.md

 3. Process Phase

 After regularising and importing the data, the first step was to inspect each attribute for anomalies.
 A new column for trip length (in minutes) was created.
-Any data I was uncertain about was marked for exclusion from the final dataset.
-A full description of the process is described here: google_cyclistic_divvy_bikes.sql

 4. Analyse Phase